-Figure 5a. low intensity pull-out test. (structure with cables and no extra mass)
+Figure 5a.
+Low intensity pull-out test. (structure with cables and no extra mass).

-Figure 5b. low-to-medium intensity forced vibration test that produced the pier damage (structure with cables and extra mass)
+Figure 5b.
+Low-to-medium intensity forced vibration test that produced the pier damage (structure with cables and extra mass).

-Table 1: Summary of Measured Response Pull- Out Tests x-x and y-y, 6 th April 2004, Structure with no Extra Mass and Cables From FFT Peak deck acceleration in g (acc. of gravity) Channel No. Response Frequency Hz Max Min 11 in-plane Deck Accel.
+Table 1.
+Summary of Measured Response.

+Pull- Out Tests x-x and y-y, 6 th April 2004, Structure with no Extra Mass and Cables From FFT Peak deck acceleration in g Channel No. Response Frequency Hz Max Min 11 in-plane Deck Accel.
 3.29 0.01826 -0.01745 12 out-of-plane Deck Accel.
 1.83 0.01389 -0.01493

-3.2.
-Low-to-medium intensity testing sequence.
+Low-to-medium intensity testing sequence

 A series of low-to-medium intensity forced vibration tests were performed which produced non-linear response of the pier.
 The frequency of excitation for these tests was varied in the range 1.5Hz to 2.0Hz.
-An indicative soil pressure measurements is illustrated in Figure 6a, as it was measured by the four pressure cells located at the foundation-soil interface near each corner of the foundation block (Figure 9).
+An indicative soil pressure measurement is illustrated in Fig. 6a, as it was measured by the four pressure cells located at the foundation-soil interface near each corner of the foundation block (Fig. 9).

-The 2^{nd} test that produced the Pier damage
+The 2nd low-to medium intensity test that produced the Pier damage

 During this test the diagonal cables and struts were active.
-Figure 5b depicts the deck acceleration response during this test.
-By comparing this response with the corresponding response of the deck during the low intensity test (Figure 5a) the severity of the forced vibration test can be seen.
-The soil pressures recorded during this test are depicted in figure 6b.
-As can be seen, the maximum pressure cell force is nearly 30% higher than the corresponding value that was attained during the previous test (Figure 6a).
+Fig. 5b depicts the deck acceleration response during this test.
+By comparing this response with the corresponding response of the deck during the low intensity test (Fig. 5a) the severity of the forced vibration test can be seen in terms of deck horizontal acceleration.
+The soil pressures recorded during this test are depicted in Fig. 6b.
+As can be seen, the maximum pressure cell force is nearly 30% higher than the corresponding value that was attained during the previous test (Fig. 6a).
 Listed in Table 2 is the variation of the measured eigen-frequencies before and after the development of the damage at the pier base.

-Pressure force measured by the pressure cells at the foundation-soil interface during the low-tomedium intensity tests.
-Model with cables and extra mass.
+Pressure force measured by the pressure cells at the foundation-soil interface during the low-to-medium intensity tests.
+Model structure with cables and extra mass.